manavshah25/portfolio/README.md

 # portfolio
-My self with basic html and css coming soon new version of it...
+My self with basic html & css  and coming soon new version of it...
 ---------------------------------------